 To provide an overview of UTSA's purchasing process.

-This guideline applies to UTSA employees who participate in the purchase of goods and services for their departments.
-It is not intended to be a technical manual for Purchasing Department personnel.
+This guideline applies to UTSA employees who participate in the purchase of goods and services (including those who approve, process or influence purchases).
+This is not intended to be a technical manual for Purchasing Department personnel.

-UTS159 requires the primary procurement officer of each institution and System Administration to promulgate procedures to facilitate and expedite the purchasing function.
+University of Texas (UT) System UTS 159 Purchasing requires requires the primary procurement officer of each institution and System Administration to promulgate procedures to facilitate and expedite the purchasing function.

 Table of Contents